HOW TO CHOOSE THE RIGHT COLOUR

 CLEANING OF HANDS AND CLOTHING

-All of the paints can be washed off the hands and clothing with warm water and natural soap.
-Linseed oil, tar and wax paints can be washed out before they solidify — on the day of applying the paint.
-Glue and lime paints can be washed out after they have hardened.
+All the paints can be washed off of hands with warm water and natural soap or turpentine.
+Glue and lime paints can be washed off after they have hardened.

-The paint-brushes used with linseed oil, tar and wax paints are best stored dipped into linseed oil.
+Paint-brushes used with linseed oil, tar and wax paints are best stored dipped in linseed oil.
 This way the brushes will always be soft and easy to squeeze out in a cloth.
 If a brush needs to be cleaned completely, clean it with linseed oil and turpentine first, and then wash it with warm water and natural soap.

 The colour of the paint is affected by the roughness of the surface and the adhesive used.
 On a rough surface the colour will look darker.
 The tar paint can look slightly warmer.
 The warmer colours, as well as brown, red, green and yellow colours are less affected by the tonal shift.

 Fig. 1.
 Tar paint, colour S 5000 - N on a rough surface.

 Fig.2.
 Linseed oil paint, colour S 5000 - N on a smooth surface.